SatyaKomatineni/assistant-ui-testrepo/docs/demo/test-scenarios.md

 Below is a single, interspersed list of practical questions designed to test both tool selection and LLM internal knowledge.
 The questions are mixed so you can observe the tool selection aspect clearly.

+To start off:
+1. hello there how are you
+2. Can you tell me the tools you have

+Basics:
+1. what is deepest ocean?
-1. What is the weather in San Francisco?
+2. What is the capital of France?
+3. 100C to F
+4. What are vaious oak tree species?

+Specific:
+1. Show me the details for the claim with ID `C003`.
 2. Who is the provider with NPI `1234567890`?
-3. Who is the current president of the United States?
+3. What is the operating system of the system with ID `web-prod-01`?
-4. Show me the details for the claim with ID `C003`.
+4. Find prompts containing the word "unicorn".
-5. What is the capital of France?
+5. What is the weather in San Francisco?

+Revert to General:
+1. Difference between water and live oak?
-6. What is the operating system of the system with ID `web-prod-01`?
+2. Who is the current president of the United States?
-7. Convert 100 Fahrenheit to Celsius.
-8. Find all prompts related to "security".
-9. Explain the difference between HTTP and HTTPS.
+3. Explain the difference between HTTP and HTTPS.

+Back to some specifics:
-10. What is the status of the medical claim with ID `C001`?
+1. What is the status of the medical claim with ID `C001`?
-11. List the specialties of the provider with NPI `3456789012`.
+2. List the specialties of the provider with NPI `3456789012`.
-12. What are some best practices for writing secure code?
-13. Give me the details of the system with ID `dev-01`.
+3. Give me the details of the system with ID `dev-01`.
-14. Search for prompts containing the word "documentation".
+4. Search for prompts containing the word "documentation".
-15. Show me the claim with ID `C999` (nonexistent claim).
+5. Show me the claim with ID `C999` (nonexistent claim).
-16. What is the weather on Mars?
+6. What is the weather on Mars?
-17. Convert -40 Fahrenheit to Celsius.
+7. Convert -40 Fahrenheit to Celsius.

-18. Find prompts containing the word "unicorn".
+Mixed:
+1. What are some best practices for writing secure code?
-19. Summarize the Agile software development methodology.
+2. Summarize the Agile software development methodology.
+3. Find all prompts related to "security".
-20. Who is the provider with NPI `0000000000` (nonexistent provider)?
+4. Who is the provider with NPI `0000000000` (nonexistent provider)?
+5. Name three programming languages commonly used for web development.
+6. What is the boiling point of water in Celsius?
+7. Who wrote the play "Romeo and Juliet"?
+8. Convert 100 Fahrenheit to Celsius.
+9. What is the average memory size of the production database server?
+10. List all available tools for interacting with the MCP servers.